When trying to create an azurerm_api_management_api_diagnostic resource within an existing APIM, an azurerm_api_management_logger id is required.

 Any suggestions on how I can get round this?
 The intent here is not to manage the existing logger but just reference it.

-block.
+Usually in Terraform, to reference existing resources and get their relevant properties one main approach is to use a data block.
 But after a workaround on your issue, I too found that there is no data block existed for APIM service logger resource.

 As a workaround, I figured out that data azapi_resource block helps out in this scenario as shown below.